Ali Mughayat Syah: Rise of Aceh

-The conquest of Pidie
+Conquest of Pidie

 The time when Sultan Ali Mughayat Syah came to the throne is not certain.
 The later chronicles give him 15, 16 or 18 years which would place his accession at c.
 1512–1515.
 He may have reigned earlier than that since his reign reportedly overlapped with that of Sultan Ma'arif Syah of Pidie (d.
 1511).
 According to the Hikayat Aceh, Sultan Maa'rif asked for Sultan Ali's sister in marriage but was turned down since he ate with commoners, and since Sultan Ali's family was descended from a bidadari.
 The enraged Ma'arif attacked Aceh but suffered defeat due to Sultan Ali's superior tactics, this marked an end to Aceh's dependence on Pidie.
 At his death, dated in 1511 by epigraphic evidence, Sultan Ma'arif was succeeded by his son Sultan Ahmad, but he was not valued by the population since he had not done his best in the struggle against Aceh.
 A Portuguese source from c.
 1512–1515 suggests that the war between Aceh and Pidie was raging at that time.
 After a while Sultan Ali invaded Pidie, whose ruler was abandoned by his people and he was only defended by his slaves.
 Sultan Ahmad fled to Pasai while Pidie was incorporated into the Aceh kingdom.
 Portuguese sources indicate that this happened in the early 1520s.